openstack/bifrost/README.rst

   chain-loading to iPXE, which then fetches the ironic-python-agent ramdisk from Nginx.
 * Deployments are performed by the Ironic Python Agent, which as configured supports IPMI, iLO, and UCS drivers.
-AMT driver support is also enabled, however it should only be used for testing as due to a known bug which can be read about at https://bugs.launchpad.net/ironic/+bug/1454492.
 * By default, installation will build an Ubuntu-based image for deployment to nodes.
 This image can be easily customized if so desired.